aleibl/oxi-doc-md/pkginst-oliwel.md

 If you have trouble with the packages, contact debian@openxpki.org

-For any other support, please use our mailinglists openxpki-users@lists.sourceforge.net / openxpki-devel@lists.sourceforge.net
+For any other support, please use our mailing lists openxpki-users@lists.sourceforge.net / openxpki-devel@lists.sourceforge.net